-The Olo began as a sub-brand of Aurora in 1929, more or less simultaneously with the sister ASCO and with the release of Duplex celluloid model.
+The Olo was started as a sub-brand of Aurora in 1929, more or less simultaneously with the sister ASCO and with the release of Duplex celluloid model.
 The Olo brand appears to have been created to address the the medium and low segment of the fountain pen market, to complement the production of first tier models marked Aurora with lower price (and obviously less valuable) but always of good quality fountain pens.
 But the trademark was actually recorded (Reg.
 Gen. N. 41031) in 1929 for something totally different: milk, tea, coffee and surrogates, edible oils and fats, ..., lace, embroidery , felt, paper, paperboard, paper for upholstery, etc..

 In commercial diversification strategy implemented by Aurora initially the Olo brand was completely independent, marketed through an extensive network of retail outlets other than ordinary stationers.
 For this reason, at the beginning of the brand history there was no reference to the parent company nor on the pens nor in related documents; the manufacturer was called Fabbrica di Penne a Serbatoio Olo and as company address was used a post office box in Turin.

 This changed only after the mid '30s, when the role of Aurora sub-brand became officially recognized by the appearance of Olo pens in the parent company catalogs, as proposed as lower end pens, but with the usual characteristics of reliability and robustness.

 There is no precise dating of the Olo models, although usually you can take as a reference the corresponding models of the Aurora production of which they were a kind of cheap version; they are easily recognizable by clips shapes and materials entirely similar to those of the respective Aurora models.